Updated: Oct 14

 Cannabis terpenes are chemicals secreted in the same glands which produce cannabinoids such as THC and CBD.
-These are aromatic oils that give color to the different cannabis strains as well as the different flavors such as berries, mint citrus, and pine.
+These are aromatic oils that give color to the different cannabis strains, as well as different flavors such as berries, mint, citrus, and pine.

-Like other fragrant plants and flowers, the growth or development of terpenes in the cannabis plant started for adaptation.
+Like other fragrant plants and flowers, the growth or development of terpenes in the cannabis plant started for purposes of adaptation.
 Terpenes are used by the cannabis plant to repel predators and increase the likelihood of attracting pollinators.
-Many factors influence the development of terpenes in plants, and they may include the following; time of year, climate, fertilizer, age and maturity, soil type and also the time of day as well.
+Many factors influence the development of terpenes in plants, including the time of year, climate, types of fertilizer, age and maturity, soil type, and also the time of day.

 Terpenes are also likely to play a major role in understanding and differentiating the effects of different varieties of cannabis, but there is a need for more studies in this area to understand these differences and to what extent they are a factor.

 What Are the Key Features of Terpenes?

 The terpenes in cannabis are responsible for the various physiological effects associated with the cannabis plant.
 For example, the beta-caryophyllene is the only terpene known to be able to bind to cannabinoid receptors, particularly the CB2 receptors.

 A study conducted in 2017 revealed that the CB2 receptors play a role in the production of dopamine in mice.
 This could be the reason why beta-caryophyllene could be a useful treatment for the management of anxiety and stress.
 Also, the activation of the CB2 receptors by the beta-caryophyllene can possibly provide relief from pain and inflammation.

 These flavors are thought to have several medicinal properties and collaborate with cannabinoids to ensure a therapeutic relief to patients.
 Both of them together create what is known as an "entourage effect".
 This is what enhances the unique therapeutic properties of the cannabis plant.